Please note out Helpline will be closed from 20th December to 4th January 2022.

-The British Dyslexia Association Helpline is a national free helpline service for people with dyslexia and those who support them.
-It offers confidential, impartial advice and information.
-We receive calls and emails from parents, students, adults with dyslexia, teachers and employers.
+The British Dyslexia Association Helpline is a national helpline service for people with dyslexia and dyscalculia and those who support them.
+It offers free, confidential, impartial information and signposting.
+We receive calls and emails from parents, students, adults with dyslexia, teachers, employers and professionals from a range of organisations.

-It is through Helpline that dyslexic individuals can share their views about the support that is available, and can raise issues which, while personal to them, may be affecting thousands of other people with dyslexia.
-All of this helps us to take the issues forward to influence politicians and decision makers.
+It is through Helpline that dyslexic individuals can share their views about the support that is available.
+This may raise issues which, while personal to them, may well be affecting other people with dyslexia.
+All of this helps the BDA to take issues forward to influence policy, decision-makers and politicians.

 Supporting the capacity and expertise of the British Dyslexia Association Helpline means faster and more straightforward support is available and opening hours can be extended.
 We strive to quickly deliver support to the 1 in 10 people in Britain with dyslexia.